rodrigograca31/blog/content/posts/how-to-be-a-10x-developer/index.md

 ### Get a rubber duck 🦆

 In case you don't know there's a method called [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) that consists of you explaining your code line-by-line to the duck when you are stuck trying to solve a problem.
-(Any other inanimate objects or pets such as a dog or a cat works too! 🐈)
+(Any other inanimate objects or pets such as a dog or a cat works too! 🐈😹)

 > Insights are often found by simply describing the problem aloud.

+### Make life easier on you

+Use a dark theme, lots of contrast, big fonts, use tabs as 4 spaces (to see indentation way faster!), and other small changes that will make your life easier.

 ### Learn new stuff every day